ddftwiki/ssg/resources/templates/md/posts/SCG_Worcester_Report.md

 draw 4 but draws trash and I untap and get to hit with my next Therapy.
 This buys me another turn and I win by Wishing up a Doomsday and storming out.

+-1 Conjurer's Bauble
--1 Conjurer's Bauble, +1 Thoughtseize
++1 Thoughtseize

 G2: He has a Draw4 on turn 1 but draws garbage again.
 We rip eachother's hands apart with discard and start a topdeck war.
 I eventually find a Wish, go to grab